 RULES FOR SUBMISSION

-1. All graduating seniors affiliated with any department at the University of Michigan are eligible to submit a translation.
+1. All seniors graduating in Summer 2017, Fall 2017, or Winter 2018, and affiliated with any department at the University of Michigan, are eligible to submit a translation.

-2. Students may choose to translate into English any literary text (or excerpt of a literary text) that was originally written in any other language and in any literary genre (e.g. fiction, poetry, drama, creative nonfiction).
+2. Students may choose to translate into English any literary text (or excerpt of a literary text) that was originally written in another language and in any literary genre (e.g. fiction, poetry, drama, creative nonfiction).

-3. A submission should consist of your own original translation (no more than 10 pages), and a brief translator's preface (no more than 5 pages) that introduces the text and author you have translated and explains your method of translation.
+3. A submission should consist of your translation (no more than 10 pages), and a brief translator's preface (no more than 5 pages) that introduces the text and author you have chosen and explains your method of translation.
 If you have worked significantly with previously available translations, glosses, or commentaries, please note these in your translator's preface.
+Make sure your submission references all texts and tools you have used to produce your translation (i.e. other translations you have consulted, translation software you may have used, etc).